Office: Ben Shahn 128

 Office Hours: Monday/Wed. – 11:30 - 1:30, Thursday – 12:30 – 2:30

-Area Specialization Modern Art I, II, Neo-classic and Romantic Art, Modern Art of Latin America, American Art, Graduate Seminar in Modernism, 20th Century Mexican Art, Introduction to Latin American Studies
+Area Specialization Modern Art I, II, Neo-classic and Romantic Art, Modern Art of Latin America, American Art, Art and Politics, 20th Century Mexican Art, Introduction to Latin American Studies

 Since 2003 Prof. Anreus has been part of the national advisory board of the "A Ver" series of monographs.
 This is the first series of monographs focused on living Latino artists.
 This multi-volume project is funded by the Getty and Rockefeller Foundations and is based at the Chicano Studies Department at UCLA.